jouros/Terraform-libvirt-k8s/README.md

-# Terraform and Ansible scripts to deploy K8s Kubernetes cluster on Debian Buster running on KVM
+# Terraform and Ansible scripts to deploy K8s Kubernetes cluster on Debian Buster vm running on KVM

 Terraform v0.13.5